TheGreatestToucan/BasicEncryptor/README.md

   The HTML is very basic because this is a early prototype and I don't want to get carryed away with styling and what no until I finish the encryption.

+NOTE: Do not press enter while entering your message in the text box, just press the button below it first, entering it will reset the form and your message will disapear.
+I will try to fix this in the future.